PyLink/PyLink/docs/technical/services-api.md

 ### Setting channels to join

-All services bots will automatically join the autojoin channels configured for a specific network, if any.
+All service bots will automatically join the autojoin channels configured for a specific network, if any.

-However, plugins can persistently join services bots to specific channels by calling `myservice.join(irc, channels)`.
+However, plugins can persistently join service bots to specific channels by calling `myservice.join(irc, channels)`.
 To manually add/remove channels from the service's autojoin list, modify the `myservice.extra_channels` set.

 ## Removing services on unload

-All plugins using the services API **MUST** have a `die()` function that unregisters all services that they've created.
+All plugins using the services API **MUST** have a `die()` function that unregisters all service bots that they've created.
 A simple example would be in the `games` plugin:

 ```python
 def die(irc):